ceferrari/ZeroLatency/README.md

     Unblock-File -Path "C:\Path\To\ZeroLatency.ps1"
     ```
 4. Open the file using a text editor (e.g., Notepad or VSCode)
-5. Go through the steps, change the variables and save the file
+5. Go through each step, change the variables and save the file
 6. Execute the script by double-clicking the file and accepting the UAC prompt
     - You may need to associate `.ps1` files with PowerShell 7 when running it for the first time
     - PowerShell 7 executable is usually located at `C:\Program Files\PowerShell\7\pwsh.exe`